Get travel and medical insurance

 Warm, humid weather gives rise to frequent storms throughout the year, some of which cause damage to buildings, trees, etc. You should be careful during stormy weather, and avoid unnecessary travel.

-With over 30% of Lithuania covered in forestry, forest fires frequently break out in periods of dry weather.
+Over 30% of Lithuania is covered with forests.
+Forest fires are rare, but can occur in periods of dry weather.
 We advise you to avoid areas that may have fire warnings in place.